 What do you think happens if we try to assign an Int value to a variable which was originally a String?
 Try executing this code:

 What do you see?
 An Error telling us that we can't assign a number to the type string, but did we explicitly tell Xcode that name is going to be of the type String?
-No right!
+We didn't.
+Let's see what's going on here.

 This is one of the key features of Xcode - Type-Inference.
 Xcode automatically decides the data type for the variable when the value is initially assigned to it.